On this page

 - CSA Group: The developing body for CSA standards.
 Its online store provides "browse by publisher," "browse by subject area," and search box for standards and codes.
 It indexes technical standard records from ASME, ASTM, CSA, IEC, ISO, NRC, etc.

-Finding standards
+Accessing standards

-SFU researchers have access to:
+SFU faculty, staff, and students have access to:

 - Canadian electrical code, part 1 : safety standard for electrical installations [print]